KAKM: KAKM subchannels

+KTOO-TV subchannels

+KYUK-LD subchannels

-360 North provides statewide coverage of Alaska public affairs, documentaries, historical programs, and Native topics.
-Originating at KTOO-TV, 360 North replaced Gavel to Gavel Alaska, which televised the Alaska Legislature.
+KTOO 360TV provides statewide coverage of Alaska public affairs, documentaries, historical programs, and Native topics.
+Originating from the studios of KTOO-TV in Juneau, 360TV programming includes Gavel Alaska, which provides unedited live & recording broadcast TV and streaming coverage the Alaska Legislature.

 Analog-to-digital conversion

 KAKM and KTOO shut down their analog signals on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate: